Yes, You Lose Friends After Loss… But Something Else Happens Too

 Written by Shelby Forsythia | Grief Coach + Author

-Tools, language, and support that help you grow through grief.
+Helping grievers rebuild life after loss.
 2X Author.
+Podcaster.
 Featured in Oprah Mag, Newsweek, HuffPost, Modern Loss. ♥ www.shelbyforsythia.com

 Responses (1)